-EVALUATION: The lecture component of this course (totaling 70% of your final grade) will be based on 4 in-class exams (100 points each, though I may adjust this slightly to accommodate new questions broached in class), and one comprehensive final exam (100 points).
-Exams consist of multiple choice and short answer questions, except the final exam: The final exam is all essay.
+EVALUATION: The lecture component of this course (totaling 70% of your final grade) will be based on 5 in-class exams (100 points each, though I may adjust this slightly to accommodate new questions broached in class).
+Exams consist of multiple choice and short answer questions, except the final exam: The final exam will have two comprehensive essay questions.
 Don't worry though, you'll know exactly what the questions are well before the exam.
 Scantrons and pencils are required for in-class exams.
 Lecture attendance is mandatory, and is graded (5 points per lecture if you arrive on time).
 Your lecture grade = points received/points possible x 100.
+Your lab grade = points received/points possible x 100.
 Your overall course grade (0.7 x Lecture %) + (0.3 x Lab %).
 There are no make-up exams.
-Your lowest exam grade (excluding the final) is dropped.
 Be on time to class.
 I will lock the door when the exam begins.
 Do not knock if you are late.
 There are no make-up exams and I do not go over exams during lecture.
 Please make an appointment to see me during office hours and I will go over exams with you.

 STUDENTS WITH SPECIAL NEEDS: Students with physical disabilities who may require accommodations are encouraged to contact the college center for students with disabilities.
-Students with learning disabilities should contact disability services; here is the link: (http://www.nvcc.edu/current-students/disability-services/).
-I will not make accommodations for any student unless I'm presented with the appropriate accommodations form.
+Students with learning disabilities should contact disability services.
+I cannot make accommodations unless I'm presented with the appropriate accommodations form.